schweller/climma/README.md

-**climma** is a weather client for command-line, browser and Node.js applications.
+**climma** is the weather channel for your terminal.

 ## Features

-- Supports multiple API providers with consistent methods
+- Supports multiple API providers
-- Works on CLI, browsers and Node.js applications
-- Autoformatted with Prettier
+- Tuning configuration for metric system and other informations
+- TypeScript types

 ## Installation

-Yarn:

-`yarn add climma`

-NPM:

-`npm install --save climma`
+`npm install -g climma`

 ## Usage

-**TBD**
+`climma London`

+## Roadmap

+- ASCII for Conditions
+- Testing with Jest
+- Autoformatting with Prettier

 ## Contributing